commonsharp/SurvivalProject-Server/README.md

 * Finished the instructions on how to install the server.
 * Started working on skills.
 Added a list of skillID to string in the Info directory.
 * You can now fuse cards.
 Level up fusion is working perfectly (you also lose code/elements).
 Skill fusion is partially working.
 You lose the right amount of code/elements but you're not getting any skill at the moment.
+* You now lose/gain code when purchasing/selling scrolls.
 * Got the correct format of LeaveGameHandler/LeaveRoomHandler.
 * UserSessions is now a sorted list, and the FindUser function uses binary search.
 Haven't tested it much but it should work.
 It means that finding users should be a lot faster now (less lags).
 * Fixed a bug where FindUser was causing a null pointer exception.